 3. Financial support

-Donations enables the community to support itself and provide a source of inspiration and teaching to the laity.
+If you cannot directly support the monastery with offiering food nor non-food items nor work, then you can help the hermitage financially.
+Donations allow the hermitage to have access to water, electricity and other basic requisities and provide a source of inspiration and teaching to the laity.
 In this way the Buddha’s teachings are able to survive and thrive for generation after generation.

 Monks are not allowed to accept or use money according to their monastic rules.
 Therefore please do not hand money directly to the monks.